crismaproject/pilot-e-application/README.md

             description="Toggle editing mode.
-If the provided value is 'true' the widget will display a modal dialog asking for initial data, such as exercise name (a.k.a. worldstate name), exercise description (a.k.a. worldstate description) and incident time.
+If the provided value is 'true' the widget will display a modal dialog asking for initial data, such as exercise name (a.k.a. worldstate name), exercise description (a.k.a. worldstate description), incident time
-                         If the user provides appropriate values and accepts his input (answer 'OK') the widget will switch to editing mode.
+                         and reference time.
+If the user provides appropriate values and accepts his input (answer 'OK') the widget will switch to editing mode and will also issue a 'getExerciseMetadata' event.
+                         It contains the four afore mentioned properties as JSON.
 If the user cancels entry of exercise data the widget does not enter editing mode and issues an 'isEditing' event with the value 'false'.